 Check your SATA configuration and boot drive settings in the BIOS

-In this case, you will simply connect the hard drive up, or reinstall the SSD in the appropriate port like an M.2 slot for example.
-When the computer is powered on, you will want to enter your BIOS to adjust some settings.
+You will connect the hard drive or reinstall the SSD in the appropriate port, like an M.2 slot.
+When the computer is powered on, you must enter your BIOS to adjust the settings.

-You will have to make sure that your boot drive is set to the correct drive and that you have the same SATA configuration as your last setting with your old motherboard.
+You must ensure that your boot drive is set to the correct one and that you have the same SATA configuration as your last setting with your old motherboard.

-If you notice a bluescreen when you boot up the system, and you have checked that you have chosen the correct boot drive, change the SATA configuration from AHCI to IDE.
+If you notice a bluescreen when you boot up the system and have checked that you have chosen the correct boot drive, change the SATA configuration from AHCI to IDE.
 If it’s already set to IDE, change it to AHCI.

 This should allow the operating system to boot up without a bluescreen.